 Linked to this is the fact that former employers dating back many years may have moved on, thus making the claim process more long-winded.
 Furthermore, in industrial illnesses and disease claims, there are more official regulations set out by the government and these need to be adhered to by personal injury lawyers which in some instances can mean a slightly lengthier process.

 Our personal injury lawyers’ knowledge and proficiency are second to none in all areas of industrial illnesses and conditions.
 If you believe you may have suffered a disease of this kind then please contact us and rest assured you are in capable hands.

-We can help with a range of claims types which could come under the industrial illnesses category.
+We can help with a range of claim types which could come under the industrial illnesses category.
 Please feel free to contact us if you would like information about making a claim for any other kind of occupational disease.